Xandetds/machine-learning-introduction/notes.md

 Instead of considering only the closest neighbor, it is possible to consider a number "k" of neighbors, using for example: "(n_neighbors=3)

 It can be used not just for binary classification problems, but to datasets with any number of classes, in that case, we count how many neighbors belong to each class and predict the most common class.

+### Decision boundary
+In two dimensional datasets, we can illustrate all of the possible predictions in the x-y plane, and this lets us view the "decision boundary", which is the division line between where the algorithim assets a class as 0 and as 1.
 ---

 ## Chapter 3